toshiro-en-miyamoto/math/tex/writing-math.md

-# Writing math in Markdown
+# Writing Math in Markdown

 Keep in mind that your mathematics is part of a Markdown document, so you need to be aware of the special characters used by Markdown as part of its markup.